rtansf/cubify/README.md

 A cube set consists of one and only one source cube, one and only one binned cube, and one or more aggregated cubes.

 In our tutorial, once createCubeSet returns successfully, our purchasesCubeSet contains a "source" cube reflecting the original data imported from purchases.csv.
-To get the source cube cells, call getSourceCubeCells like so:
+To get the source cube rows, call getSourceCubeRows like so:

-    cubeCells = cubify.getSourceCubeCells('purchasesCubeSet')
+    cubeRows = cubify.getSourceCubeRows('purchasesCubeSet')

 Our cube set also contains a binned cube - with the binnings defined in binnings.json applied to the source cube.
-To get the binned cube cells, call getBinnedCubeCells like so:
+To get the binned cube rows, call getBinnedCubeRows like so:

-    binnedCubeCells = cubify.getBinnedCubeCells('purchasesCubeSet')
+    binnedCubeRows = cubify.getBinnedCubeRows('purchasesCubeSet')

 Finally our cube set also contains 2 aggregated cubes (resulting from the 2 aggregation definitions defined in aggs.json).
 To refresh your memory, here is aggs.json: